ingram1107/ingram1107.github.io/lit/@Meyer2005.md

 It is advised to change indicator only after it is certain that something has happened and use [RAII](../202202012306.md) classes (like smart pointers) to manage resources.
-To further strengthen the *strong* guarantee, we can utilise copy-and-swap by implementing pimpl idiom (Handler class), that is, putting per-object data from the real object into separate implementation where the latter points to it.
+To further strengthen the *strong* guarantee, we can utilise copy-and-swap by implementing [PIMPL](../202307101457.md) idiom (Handler class), that is, putting per-object data from the real object into separate implementation where the latter points to it.

 There are some limitations or considerations when one is to design a strong exception-safety guarantee function.
 The function(s) with weaker guarantee can